-People who are dissatisfied with wood stoves say they're dissatisfied because of the hassles and problems they have when starting fires in them.
+People who are dissatisfied with wood stoves say they’re dissatisfied because of the hassles and problems they have when starting fires in them.
 Starting a fire in a wood stove is a considerable undertaking when compared to starting a fire in a gas or oil furnace.
-They require only turning up the thermostat.
+A furnace requires only turning up the thermostat.

 For best results in starting a wood fire, you should have a well-thought-out “standard operating procedure.”

-Diligent wood-stove operators have all the necessary firestarting materials readily available at the stove site.
-Materials include newspaper, 2-inch cardboard strips, kindling, small pieces of cordwood and matches.
+Diligent wood-stove operators have all the necessary fire-starting materials readily available at the stove site.
+These materials include newspaper, 2-inch cardboard strips, kindling, small pieces of cordwood, and matches.

 In terms of flammability, cardboard strips about 2 inches wide and 6 to 8 inches long are good materials.
 You can start most fires without cardboard, but if you have cardboard boxes around the house, this is a useful way to get rid of them.
 The cardboard cuts up easily if you use a bread knife with a serrated edge.
 Studies show cardboard probably produces a faster and more positive start up.

 Exceptions to the standard procedure exist.
-Most of the factors discussed in the following section apply to conventional airtight wood stoves but not necessarily to stoves with a catalytic combustor.
+Most of the factors discussed in this section apply to conventional airtight wood stoves but not necessarily to stoves with a catalytic combustor.

 Experienced and knowledgeable wood-stove operators know they can be confronted with variable factors when starting a fire.
 Some variables include:

 - Moisture content of materials used to start a fire.
 These materials should be as dry as possible.
 Green kindling will not give you the results you want.